 Can I file an insurance claim for hail damage on my Grand Junction roof?

-If hail damage is present and exceeds your deductible, filing a claim is generally worth pursuing.
+If hail damage is present and documented, filing a claim is generally worth pursuing.
 The key variable is whether your coverage is ACV or RCV.
-An RCV (replacement cost value) plan pays to replace your roof at current prices minus your deductible; an ACV plan deducts depreciation, which can significantly reduce what you receive.
+An RCV (replacement cost value) plan pays to replace your roof at current prices; an ACV plan deducts depreciation, which can significantly reduce what you receive.
 Impact Exteriors will identify the damage, help you understand your coverage type, and work directly with your adjuster using proper documentation.

 How old is too old for a roof in Grand Junction?